Italian mafia sees German justice system as 'a joke' | DW | 15.10.2020

 The Italian mafia has hundreds of members in Germany pulling strings in the international drug trade.
-The latest major trial shows how lengthy legal procedures and lenient verdicts are hardly a match for organized crime.
+The latest major trial shows how lengthy legal procedures and lenient verdicts are no match for organized crime.

-Fourteen defendants face an array of charges in court in Düsseldorf, and the main ones pertain to the trafficking and sale of cocaine.
-Well over half a ton of cocaine: 680 kilograms all told, being sold at prices of up to €36,000 (roughly $43,000) per kilo.
+Fourteen defendants face an array of charges in court in the western German city of Düsseldorf, and the main ones pertain to the trafficking and sale of cocaine.
+Well over half a ton of cocaine: 680 kilograms (1,499 pounds) all told, being sold at prices of up to €36,000 (roughly $43,000) per kilo.

 Five are suspected members of the Calabrian 'Ndrangheta syndicate and all 14 reside in Germany's most populous state of North Rhine-Westphalia (NRW).
 Their passports reveal NRW's 'Ndrangheta as an international employer: Italian, German, Dutch, Turkish, Moroccan, Portuguese.
 Translators from Italy, the Netherlands, and Turkey are on hand in court.